 Pro Tip: Snag the last ride up 7th Heaven and enjoy Sunset Boulevard in all its glory.
 Riding down to either base at the end of the day via this route will leave your sun-seeking soul fulfilled as you milk the last rays.

 Soft snow, warm temperatures and relentless views, there’s no doubt that individually those things are worth celebrating, but scoring them all on the same day?!
-A perfect spring skiing trifecta.
+A perfect sunny spring skiing trifecta.

 A pinky purple alpenglow in Whistler.